Transfer Credit Policies

 SUNY Cortland grants the maximum number of transfer credits possible for courses completed from approved sources.
 Students may earn:

-- 30 credits maximum from credit-granting tests such as AP, IB, CLEP, and OPI.
+- 30 credits maximum from credit-granting tests such as AP, IB, CLEP, OPI, and A levels.
 This maximum applies to all these sources combined, not individually.

 - 64 credits maximum from two-year colleges.
 This maximum credit limit includes not only coursework but also credit by exam.